electron/electron/docs/api/shell.md

 * `fullPath` String

-Returns `Boolean` - Whether the item was successfully moved to the trash
+Returns `Boolean` - Whether the item was successfully moved to the trash.

 Move the given file to trash and returns a boolean status for the operation.